 All students interested in attending classes at Bowie State University must register online using Bulldog Connection.
 Once admitted to BSU, the Division of Information Technology (DIT) will mail you a Bulldog ID and password that must be kept confidential to protect your academic record.

 Late Registration—a late registration fee of $50 will be assessed to any student who fails to complete registration within the specified period for regular registration.
-See Spring 2008 Schedule of Charges for published fees and charges.
+See Bulldog Connection for published fees and charges.

-For deadlines on adding, dropping, oversubscribing, and withdrawing from classes, see Spring 2008 Bulletin.
+For deadlines on adding, dropping, oversubscribing, and withdrawing from classes, see Bulldog Connection.
 Classes can be added or dropped on-line using the Bulldog Connection within the designated timeframe.

 Discontinuing attendance does not constitute dropping a class and such action will result in a grade of "F," which is computed in the grade point average and held accountable for the cost of the class.